Native Place Names Workshop, April 29

 The ridge along which the University of Alaska Fairbanks is built now officially carries the name Troth Yeddha, or Indian Potato Ridge.

-The name was approved Feb.
-14 by the U.S. Board on Geographic Names.
-The ridge previously had no official name. [link to official GNIS entry]
+The name was approved in 2013 by the U.S. Board on Geographic Names.
+The ridge previously had no official name.
+Read about Troth Yeddha' and how the name came about.

 Tanacross Dictionary App